Yes, many cats can be trained to walk on a leash! Like anything else, cats need gentle instruction to learn do something that’s foreign to them.

 Many cats will fall over or freeze when they feel the harness because it triggers a survival response that they would employ if grabbed by a predator.
 You need to help them move through this instinctual behavior with a highly attractive motivation – toy or treat — and lots of praise.

-Additional leash & halter training resources
+Additional leash & harness training resources

 Where to find safe harnesses (remember, don’t use a dog harness):